Last updated on November 26th, 2021

 As such, you can use your BigPay card in any shops or online merchants that accept payWave as a payment method.

-However, you aren’t able to use this card to top up your MCO Visa Card.
+You are also able to use the BigPay card to top up your Crypto.com Visa card without any fees.

 #2 Overseas payments